DariaRadu/hotel-reviews/README.md

 # Hotel Review Sentiment Analyzer

 This project is a web application built with Flask that allows users to input a hotel name and view sentiment analysis of its reviews.
-The app uses Google Places API to fetch hotel reviews and TextBlob for sentiment analysis.
+The app uses Google Places API to fetch hotel reviews and BERT for sentiment analysis.
 It also integrates with SerpAPI to retrieve additional review data.

 This project is used as a continuous learning grounds for myself into sentiment analysis, and will soon integrate LLMs and more advanced, production ready systems.
 Stay tuned!